wrk-fmd/CoCeSo/docker/README.md

 NOTE: The result differs from the pristine build in two ways.

 * It uses hard-coded database credentials - INSECURE.
-* It does not compile the radio pugin because of missing dependencies.
+* It does not compile the radio plugin because of missing dependencies.

 These steps build the deployable .war-file and two docker images.